Running WRF¶

 move_interval |

-the number of minutes from the beginning of the run until the first move occurs.
-The nest will move on the next time step after the specified interval has passed. |
+the number of minutes from the beginning of the run until the first move, which occurs on the next time step after the specified interval. |

 move_cd_x |

-distance in the number of grid points and direction of the nest move (positive numbers indicate moving toward east and north, while negative numbers indicate moving toward west and south) |
+distance in the number of grid points and direction of the nest move (positive numbers - move east and north, negative numbers - moving west and south) |

-Run-time Capabilities¶
+Run-time Options¶

 SST Update¶